Stencil Data Grid

 Create a StencilJS component and import the necessary modules.
 Define the custom elements and configure your component as follows:

-import { ColumnRegular } from '@revolist/revogrid';
+import type { ColumnRegular } from '@revolist/revogrid';

 import { defineCustomElements } from '@revolist/revogrid/loader';